vladpsel/lavaset/README.md

 This preset don`t use ["laravel-permission" by Spattie](https://spatie.be/docs/laravel-permission/v5/introduction) or some other package for user-role feature.
 Because in my projects I don't need all of its functionality.

+#### Admin
+Admin feature include 4 parts.
+ - 1-st part is UserPermission middleware.
+It includes logic for checking admin/roles rules
+ - 2-nd part is in RouteServiceProvider.
+In this part we connect middleware with admin prefix.
+ - 3-d part is in routes/admin.php this file contains all routes for admin (except admin login - this  route locate in web routes)

 ### If you develop with "native environment" (I mean LAMP / WAMP stack etc.)" just follow official Laravel installation and run instructions.
 ### Foo